Bath House Cultural Center: History

-The Bath House (one of the first Art Deco buildings in the southwest) is a Dallas Landmark and was originally completed in 1930.
+The Bath House (one of the first Art Deco buildings in the South) is a Dallas Landmark and was originally completed in 1930.
 It was designed by Dallas architect Jon Carsey, who was influenced by the Paris Exposition of 1925.
 When it opened, the Municipal Bath House (as it was then known) was used by the citizens of Dallas as an escape from the summer heat.
 There was a sandy beach that extended from the building out into the lake, locker rooms on the ground floor and concession stands in the basement.
 In 1958 the Bath House closed and swimming was prohibited to allow the lake to be used as a water supply for the city.
 The building remained empty and unused for over twenty years.
 In 1980, the Dallas City Arts Program, the Park and Recreation Department and the East Dallas Chamber of Commerce joined together to renovate the old Bath House.
 It became the first neighborhood cultural center in the city.